Small System Interconnect Policies

 Geothermal Heat Pump

-We are assessing the effectiveness of a geothermal heat pump system at a member’s home.
-The homeowners saw a 30 percent reduction in his electricity in 2009.
+We assessed the effectiveness of a newly installed geothermal heat pump system at a member’s home in 2009.
+The homeowner saw a 30 percent reduction in his electricity over the previous year.